ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 see [PR#11613](https://github.com/neovim/neovim/pull/11613) for commands and [PR#12378](https://github.com/neovim/neovim/pull/12378) for autocommands.

-You can still deifne commands or autocommands using Vimscript via `vim.cmd`.
+You can still define commands or autocommands using Vimscript via `vim.cmd`.
 For instance Neovim 0.5 introduces the
 [highlight on yank](https://github.com/neovim/neovim/pull/12279) feature which briefly highlights yanked text.
 You can enable it as an autocommand like so: